 Melaleuca tea trees attract attention in your garden.
 Tea tree information suggests that one of the most attractive features is the trunk, with its gorgeous, papery bark.

-If you are thinking of growing a tea tree, note that the tree can get 20 feet tall.
-It spreads out too, to 10 or 15 feet wide.
+If you are thinking of growing a tea tree, note that the tree can get 20 feet (6 m.) tall.
+It spreads out too, to 10 or 15 feet (3 to 4.5 m.) wide.
 Be sure to site it with enough room to grow, or else keep the pruners handy.

 Growing a Tea Tree

 When you are growing a tea tree, you may be surprised by how fast your tree develops.
-Tea tree information tells us that Melaleuca tea trees in warm locations can grow several feet a season.
+Tea tree information tells us that Melaleuca tea trees in warm locations can grow several feet (1 to 2 m.) a season.
 Tea trees in cooler regions won’t grow as fast.